All About Doctor Education Pvt Ltd

 NEET Qualification and Eligibility Certificate

-After graduating NEET is obligatory for Mbbs In Vietnam For Indian Students who wish to be licensed to practice medicine in India.
+After graduating, NEET is obligatory for MBBS in Vietnam, for Indian Students who wish to be licensed to practice medicine in India.
 Vietnam does not have NEET as a requirement to gain admission, but to be recognised by NMC, your degree has to have a valid NEET score.
-General category students must pass the 50 th percentile (approximately 150 or above marks).
-The 40 th percentile is required for students in the reserved category.
+General category students must pass the 50th percentile (approximately 150 or above marks).
+The 40th percentile is required for students in the reserved category.

-Transitioning to FMGE / NExT in India
+Transitioning to FMGE / NEXT in India

 MBBS in Vietnam Vs MBBS in India: A Budget and Clinical Comparison